Amber Court: Billion Court

 Villa Genting Properties Sdn Bhd (VGP) (also a subsidiary of Villa Genting Berhad) developed the Billion Court Resort Condominium (Hilltop Condominiums) next to Amber Court.
 The project was presented to purchasers in March 1996 at the Shangri-La Hotel Kuala Lumpur.
 Construction of the project consisting of three (initial four) 26-storey blocks, two 9-storey blocks, and a 6-storey car park started.
-The project cost was around 100 million Malaysian Ringgit (ca. 37 million US-Dollar).
-Architect was ADC Akitek Sdn Bhd and engineer was Meinhardt (Malaysia) Sdn Bhd.
+The project cost was around 100 million Malaysian Ringgit (approx. 37 million US dollars).
+The architect was ADC Akitek Sdn Bhd and engineer was Meinhardt (Malaysia) Sdn Bhd.
 During construction, Villa Genting Properties got into a legal dispute with the construction company Muhibbah Engineering (M) Bhd.
 Billion Court could not be finished because of the Asian Financial Crisis, and Villa Genting Properties was included in the Malaysian blacklist for developers involved in abandoned projects.
-In 2012 the NCT Group took over the project that was inactive since 2002, and developed the site with the Ion Delemen high-rise complex.
+In 2012, the NCT Group took over the project that was inactive since 2002, and developed the site with the Ion Delemen high-rise complex.